beAWARE-project/knowledge-base-service/README.md

-Add file "bus_credentials.json" and "webgenesis_credentials.json" into KBS folder with the correct values.
+Add file "bus_credentials.json" and "webgenesis_credentials.json" into "knowledge-base-service" file with the correct values.
 See dummies in dummy_credentials folder.

 Run the file "kb_service.py" with python3 for the KBS to start.